eddieolivas/Hubspot-Code-Exercise/submission.md

 I would find a better solution to a media item's photo not loading.
 I loaded a "not found" image, but there is still a 404 in the console.
 I would conditionally render the image tag if the URL of the photo returned a 404.

+I would add a message if no media items match your filters.

 ## How did you deviate from the directions, if at all, and why?

 _your answer here_